zkoss/zkessentials-book/controlling_components/in_controller.md

 external site with **event listeners** in a **Controller** when they click an item in the sidebar.

+# MVC Pattern
-The most commonly used architecture in web applications is *MVC (Model-View-Controller)* which separates an application into 3 parts:
+A well-known design pattern is **MVC (Model-View-Controller)** which separates an application into 3 roles:

 * **Model** is responsible for exposing data while performing business logic which is usually implemented by users.